vszal/distroless-python/README.md

 `docker image load --input python-builder.tar`

-3. Push the image to your public/private repo:
+3. Configure YOUR-REPO and push the image:

-`docker push path/to/your/repo/python-distroless-builder:latest`
+`docker push YOUR-REPO/python-distroless-builder:latest`

 # Creating the run image
 1. Use the apko image to build and output the python.tar file: